Lomnice nad Popelkou

 Lomnice nad Popelkou (Lomnitz an der Popelka) is a town in Semily District in the Liberec Region of the Czech Republic.
-It has about 5,500 inhabitants.
-The town centre is well preserved and is protected by law as an urban monument zone, the local town part of Karlov is protected as a village monument reservation.
+It has about 5,600 inhabitants.
+The historic town centre is well preserved and is protected as an urban monument zone.
+The locality of Karlov is protected as a village monument reservation.

-Administrative parts
+Administrative division

-Villages and hamlets of Černá, Chlum, Dráčov, Košov, Morcinov, Nové Dvory, Ploužnice, Rváčov, Skuhrov, Tikov and Želechy are administrative parts of Lomnice nad Popelkou.
+Lomnice nad Popelkou consists of 12 municipal parts (in brackets population according to the 2021 census):